gmickel/openehr-presentation/README.md

-Here's a comprehensive and engaging README for your GitHub repository:

----

 # OpenEHR Intro Session

 Welcome to the OpenEHR Intro Session repository!
 This project was created as part of my work for CISTEC (@cistec) and aims to provide a comprehensive guide for those leading our OpenEHR integration efforts.
 Below, you'll find a description of the contents, setup instructions, and other useful information.